-Figures 32-34.
-The Zeiss Otus 28mm f/1.4, the pinnacle of wide-angle lens quality as of early-2016, and a lens that takes star photos wide-open with very low coma.
+Figures 33-35.
+The Zeiss Otus 28mm f/1.4, the pinnacle of wide-angle lens quality as of early-2018, and a lens that takes star photos wide-open with very low coma.
 At 28mm, this lens is particularly well-suited to taking multi-image stitched star photo compositions.
 Canon mount shown with electronic aperture control capability.

 Released in early-2016, this lens is the cream of the crop…..as close as you can get to wide-angle lens perfection.
 In fact, it is touted as the best performing wide-angle lens in the world, and as of this posting the initial reviews suggest it may live up to the hype.
 However, that’s not to say that it doesn’t suffer from some aberrations….all wide-angles lenses do.
 This lens uses a baseline Distagon design, generates as close to no chromatic aberration as is possible when shooting wide-open at f/1.4, far better than any other standard wide-angle lens out there.

 When I initially posted this review I had only seen one star photo taken with this lens wide-open, which exhibited impressively low levels of aberration.
 Because of this I decided to rent a copy for testing, and if I find the time will post either a review of the lens, or some test photos on this tutorial in the future.
-Thus far I’m extremely impressed with the Otus and it seems to be living up to the hype with the lowest comatic aberration I’ve seen when shooting at f/1.4…..it’s a real game changer for serious star photographers.
+Thus far I’m extremely impressed with the Otus and it seems to be living up to the hype with some of the lowest comatic and spherical aberrations I’ve seen when shooting at f/1.4…..it’s a real game changer for serious star photographers.